Branching rules for winding subalgebras of the affine Kac--Moody algebras $A^{(1)}_1$ and $A^{(2)}_2$: Introduction

-This article is organilzed as follows.
-In Section \ref{Sect2}, we prepare fundamental knowledge of affine Kac-Moody algebras.
-In Section \ref{Sect3}, we present results around branching on Cartan subalgebras.
-We prove that the set $\Gamma(\mathfrak{g},\mathfrak{h})$ is a semigroup.
-We also compute the set of maximal weights $max(\Lambda)$ and the numbers $b_{\Lambda,\lambda}$ in Propositions \ref{maxLamdaandnk1}, \ref{maxLamdaandnk2} for the cases $A^{(1)}_1$ and $A^{(2)}_2$.
-In Section \ref{Sect4}, we introduce the notion of winding subalgebras.
-The main results of this article, Theorems \ref{m1}, \ref{b=b.a11.intro}, \ref{b=b.a22.intro}, \ref{BAa.intro} and Corollary \ref{satured.intro} above, will be presented in this section.
+This article is organized as follows.
+In Section~\ref{Sect2}, we review basic facts about affine Kac--Moody algebras.
+Section~\ref{Sect3} is devoted to branching with respect to Cartan subalgebras; in particular, we prove that the set $\Gamma(\mathfrak{g},\mathfrak{h})$ forms a semigroup.
+In Section~\ref{Sect4}, we introduce winding subalgebras and study the associated branching problem for general affine Kac--Moody algebras.
+The main results of this section are Theorems~\ref{m1} and~\ref{BAa.intro}.
+Section~\ref{A1A2} treats the explicit cases of types $A^{(1)}_1$ and $A^{(2)}_2$.
+The main results there are Theorems~\ref{b=b.a11.intro}, \ref{b=b.a22.intro}, and Corollary~\ref{satured.intro}.
+Finally, in Appendix~\ref{app}, we present the coset construction for winding subalgebras in both the untwisted and twisted affine Kac--Moody settings.